mecid/mecid.github.io/_posts/2021-06-08-what-is-new-in-swiftui-after-wwdc21.md

 ```

 #### Text and AttributedString
-Swift Foundation has a new *AttributedString* which SwiftUI supports.
-You can now pass the instances of *AttributedString* to Text view to display it.
+Swift Foundation has a new *AttributedString* type and SwiftUI supports it out of the box.
+You can now pass the instances of *AttributedString* to *Text* view to display it.
 An interesting detail here is the ability to display markdown content using the new *AttributedString*.

 ```swift
 struct PostView: View {